yashBhosale/pystman/README.md

   - responses will show up in the text box above your input text box
   - To disconnect, hit disconnect.

-Goals for this project
+Goals for this project, if I have the motivation to do them.
-- Move from PyQt to Kivy
 - automated testing
 - Http requests